k9mail/k9mail-docs/docs/en/current/settings/account.md

 a message.

 ### Strip signatures on reply
-When this is checked K-9 Mail will try to detect the correspondents signature and remove it when quoting the original message.
+When this is enabled, K-9 Mail will try to detect the correspondent's signature and remove it when quoting the original message.

+### Upload sent messages

+Upload sent messages to your account's Sent folder if the send was successful.

 ### Outgoing server

-Please see [Configuring the outgoing server](../accounts/add.md#configuring-the-outgoing-server) for the available settings.
+Please see [Configuring the outgoing server](../accounts/outgoing.md#configuring-the-outgoing-server) for the available settings.

 ## Folders

 ### Auto-expand folder
-The folder you specify here will be opened when you click on an account in the account list.
-Set to *-NONE-* when clicking an account should open the folder list.
+The folder you specify here will be opened when you select an account in the drawer.

+When this option is set to *NONE*, opening an account via the drawer will leave the drawer open and display the folder list of that account, allowing you to select a folder.

 ### Folders to display
 Here you can specify what folder classes should be displayed in the folder list.
-This can also be changed from the *Show folders...* sub-menu in the folder list.
+This can also be changed from the *Show folders...* sub-menu in the Manage Folders settings.

 Available options are: